aishpant/attribute-documentation/README.md

 - Python 3
 - Linux Kernel source code

-First, clone the project.
-The make utility needs two options- path to the kernel source files or directory which needs documentation, and the path to the kernel source.
+First, you need to clone the project.
+The `make` utility needs two options- path to the kernel source files or directory which needs documentation, and the path to the kernel source.

 ```bash
 make doc FILE=$(source file or directory) KERNEL_PATH=$(path to kernel source)